 According to UCLA Obstetrics and Gynecology, it is estimated that between 3% and 10% of reproductive-age women are affected by endometriosis.

-Fibroids are noncancerous masses that can develop in and around the uterus, and are the most common benign tumor in premenopausal women.
+Fibroids are noncancerous masses that can develop in and around the uterus, and are the most common tumor of the reproductive tract.
 Made up of muscle cells and other tissue, fibroids can grow in the wall of the uterus, on the outside of the uterus, just underneath the uterine lining, or on small stalks inside or outside the uterus.

 It’s possible to have more than one type of fibroid, just like it is possible to have more than one fibroid.
 These growths can cause a range of debilitating symptoms, the most common being heavy, prolonged, or painful periods and moderate to severe menstrual cramps.